 Electronic Visa (eVisa)

-This type of visa needs to be applied online (usually at the embassy website of respective countries).
+You need to apply for this visa online (usually at the embassy website of respective countries).
 There is no label or stamp that will be attached to your passport.
 Your visa is linked to your passport number which can be accessed by airline company prior to departure and immigration officer upon arrival to your destination country.

 This means that you need to acquire a visa before the host country allows you to enter their borders.
 Usually, you need to provide your personal documents, travel itinerary, return ticket depending on the country, supporting documents for proof of financial capacity, and biometrics.